Can you get equity release on a freehold flat?

 You can get equity release if you own a freehold flat, providing you also own the leasehold too.
 If you do not have a lease in place, you will be able to construct the leasehold title concurrent to the equity release.
+Alternatively, some lenders will charge the freehold title, providing that leases are in place on the other flats.

 All properties will have a freeholder, who will own the land on which the property is built.
 With flats, you will likely have a lease in place too, which covers shared areas (including the roof, stairways, lifts, gardens).